 Swift 3 introduces new API Design Guidelines specifically crafted to the unique character of Swift for clear, concise code.
 This talk will explore the philosophy behind the Swift API Design Guidelines and their application throughout the Swift Standard Library and the Cocoa and Cocoa Touch APIs.
 See how this API transformation will affect your Swift code and learn how to ensure a smooth transition to Swift 3.
 Learn how Swift 3 imports Objective-C APIs and how to expose rich Swift interfaces for existing Objective-C libraries.

-I'm here with my colleague Michael Ilseman
+Welcome.
+So, I'm Doug Gregor.
+I'm here with my colleague Michael Ilseman to talk about design.

 Because good design makes us more productive.